[Illustrative composite based on ethnographic research]

 III.
 Mechanisms: How Unemployment Translates to Gang Membership

-Establishing that unemployment increases gang membership raises a deeper question: how does this relationship operate?
-Research identifies six primary mechanisms:
+If unemployment can increase the appeal of gang membership, the deeper question is: how does this relationship operate?
+Research points to six primary mechanisms:

 1. Opportunity Cost Reduction

-When unemployed, the opportunity cost of gang activities drops to zero.
+When unemployed, the opportunity cost of gang activities falls.
 Consider an 18-year-old employed at $15/hour, 30 hours/week.
-The opportunity cost of 10 hours gang work is $150 in foregone wages.
-When unemployed, that opportunity cost becomes $0.
-Gang earnings of ~$33 (at $3.30/hour) suddenly become net positive rather than net negative.
+The narrow wage opportunity cost of 10 hours of gang work is $150 in foregone wages.
+When unemployed, the foregone wage is lower or absent, though the time may still displace school, job search, family obligations, or informal work.

 2. Direct Income Replacement